canonical/cloud-init/doc/rtd/topics/code_review.rst

 These closes are not considered permanent, and the closing message should reflect this for the **Proposer**.
-However, if a PR is reopened, it should effectively enter the Opening phase again, as it may need some work done to get CI passing again.
+However, if a PR is reopened, it should effectively enter the :ref:`Opening phase` again, as it may need some work done to get CI passing again.